 - 1. Distinguish their role in shaping the healthcare delivery system and providing holistic care for their clients, regardless of socioeconomic status, race or beliefs. - 2.
 Demonstrate care that shows recognition of client rights and the ethical/legal aspects of healthcare while promoting client self-esteem, dignity, independence, safety and comfort. - 3.
 Demonstrate effective written and oral communication and interaction with clients, families, peers and other professionals. - 4.
 Perform basic skills using scientific knowledge based on knowledge gained from anatomy, terminology understanding, concepts of math, and to report and document client conditions using current technological equipment.

 Required Technical Courses (all)

-COLL1101 Freshman Seminar BIOL1204 Body Structure and Function HIT1303 Medical Terminology MATH1003 Math for Health Professions HLTH1107 Basic Health Skills or EMT1107 Basic Emergency Medical Technician
+COLL1101 Freshman Seminar (see the Freshman Seminar Policy) BIOL1204 Body Structure and Function MATH1003 Math for Health Professions